-With Veriforce recently acquired by PEC Safety, Managing Director Mike Wilkins, Director Erik Szyndlar, and Vice President Brian Titterington – all members of the Harris Williams Technology, Media, and Telecom (TMT) Group – discuss what made the company stand out in this rapidly evolving market segment.
+With Veriforce recently acquired by PEC Safety, Managing Directors Mike Wilkins and Erik Szyndlar and Director Brian Titterington – all members of the Harris Williams Technology, Media, and Telecom (TMT) Group – discuss what made the company stand out in this rapidly evolving market segment.

 The Gold Standard